Quinton Neville

 #Sub-query is a valid query (1 col, 1 val)

-FROM df 1 #Only want first occurrence (it's a column of the same number) LIMIT
+LIMIT 1 #Only want first occurrence (it's a column of the same number)

 2. But what is a Structured Query Language?